 Picking up bed bugs while traveling is often the culprit, to avoid potentially bringing bed bugs home, it is important to be proactive

 Bed bugs are more of an annoyance than anything, as they do not transmit diseases.
 However, they can disrupt your sleep and give you skin irritation.
-If you do have the misfortune to have them in your home or business, fortunately, there are ways to get rid of them.
+If you do have the misfortune to find them in your home or business, fortunately, there are ways to get rid of them.